PaloAltoNetworks/pan.dev/products/access/docs/adem/timerange-parameter.md

 hide_table_of_contents: false
 ---

-Autonomous DEM APIs require a `timerange` query parameter.
+Autonomous DEM APIs provide a `timerange` query parameter.
 The timerange that you supply is in human readable format:

     last_<N>_<minute|hour|day|week|month>.